devpatelcan/cycloidal-drive/README.md

 [Click here or on the image to watch the video](https://youtu.be/WIKjf5lulUA)

 I built a cycloidal drive that will later function as a joint in a custom 5-degree-of-freedom robotic arm.
-The system achieves a 20:1 gear reduction, handling up to XXX Nm of torque while keeping backlash under 0.6°.
+The system achieves a 20:1 gear reduction, handling up to 5.2 Nm of torque while keeping backlash under 0.6°.
 This setup delivers the high torque and precise output control necessary for robotic actuators.

 ---